-Durmurtham is the deficient time of the day when any work done or starting of any new thing is considered to result in something bad.
+It is the deficient time of the day to complete or commence any work.
+Also, it is an unsuitable period for starting any new thing.
+According to the Hindu Astrology, the work may result in something bad.

 There are theories related to Panchang named as Surya Siddhanta and Grahalaghava formed the basis for the myriad calendars in the past in different regions of India.

 The compilation of Grahalaghava takes place about 600 years ago and Surya Siddhanta was available more before that.
 These had become outdated and did not tally with actual astronomical events or each other.